 The episode that got us hooked: How to Fish with a Spear, Not a Net – Jon Miller of Engagio

-Another live podcast, Make It Happen Mondays, from noted sales trainer John Barrows, is recorded on, you guessed it, Mondays (via Facebook), but you can also subscribe via the usual platforms.
+Another live inside sales podcast, Make It Happen Mondays, from noted sales trainer John Barrows, is recorded on, you guessed it, Mondays (via Facebook), but you can also subscribe via the usual platforms.
 Covering the entirety of the sales cycle, Barrow provides practical B2B tactics and takes listener questions during each recording.

 The episode that got us hooked: Modern Buying with Dave Gerhardt from Drift